naribi/GEARS/Intro_RS_Lab1.md

 ```
 ![Figure 10.
 Rename title](title2srtm.png)

-10. Now the last step for today is to save your code, however before doing that it is good practice to add a some comment lines to your code reminding you of what you did and why.
+10. Now the last step for today is to save your code, however before doing that it is good practice to add some comment lines to your code reminding you of what you did and why.
 We add these with two forward slashes // :

 ```Javascript
 // Print data details to console